 Main Features of a Singapore Subsidiary Company

 - Controlled by Parent Company: A Singapore subsidiary company only gets to retain its status in the country if the parent company persistently maintains at least 51% ownership.
+The parent company must be the majority shareholder of the subsidiary or local company.

 And, while the parent company could as well retain all the shares, subsidiary companies are open to third-party minority shareholders.
 Even individuals could take up shares in a subsidiary company that is owned and ran by a foreign corporation.